Why We Wrote This Guide

-There is no cost to songwriters or publishers to submit their metadata to Music Reports, and in fact it is highly encouraged for all songwriters and publishers who have released music to make sure that Music Reports is in receipt of all the necessary metadata and to set up an account and get paid.
-Music Reports needs this information, and in as expeditious a manner as possible, so that all the parts involved in the collection and disbursement of interactive mechanicals can be as smooth as possible.
+There is no cost to songwriters or publishers to submit their metadata to Music Reports, and in fact, it is highly encouraged for all songwriters and publishers who have released music to make sure that Music Reports receives all of the necessary metadata, sets up an account, and opts-in to their digital voluntary licenses to get paid.
+Music Reports need this information, and in as expeditious a manner as possible so that all the parts involved in the collection and disbursement of relevant royalties can be as smooth as possible.

-The Harry Fox Agency charges 11.5% commission to administer mechanical licenses.
-In addition, they charge the service provider—so Spotify, for example, pays HFA as well.
-Music Reports does things a little bit differently.
+The Harry Fox Agency charges an 11.5% commission to administer mechanical licenses.
+Deleted sentence Music Reports does things a little bit differently.
 Their royalties are 100% pass-through from the service provider directly to the rights holder (the composer or music publisher).
 Music Reports makes its money from the service providers themselves.
-They charge DSPs, phone companies, greeting card companies, television companies, and whoever else is actually using the media.
+They charge digital platforms, phone companies, greeting card companies, television companies, and whoever else is using the media.
 Those companies pay Music Reports, which, using its massive database of compositions, passes out those royalties without taking a commission.